statamic/v2-docs/content/collections/tags/glide.md

     type: string
     description: When using the `tag` parameter, this will insert the given text into the `alt` attribute.
   -
+    name: absolute
+    type: 'boolean *false*'
+    description: >
+      When set to `true`, this tag will output the full URL rather than the default relative URL.
+shape:
+  -
     name: width
     type: integer
     description: >